Why Trust OMD?

 Highlighted Program: MBA@Nebraska (Master of Business Administration)

-Duration: 48 credit hours (accelerated 1.5 years full-time or about 3 years part-time)
+Duration: 48 credit hours | 1.5 years (full-time, accelerated) or 3 years (part-time)

-Mode: 100% online with no campus residency required
+Mode: 100% online, no campus residency required

-Cost: $700 per credit (flat rate for all students), totaling about $33,600 for the degree
+Cost: $700 per credit (flat rate) | $33,600 total

 Admissions Requirements: